Our Approach

 Our comprehensive training produces medical interpreters who have crucial knowledge of medical terminology, a key to successful medical interpreting.
 Our programs teach participants to recognize, understand, and evaluate cultural subtleties that can affect clear communication.

-By training a wide range of health care professionals and medical office staff through our Fundamentals of Medical Interpreting course, we increase the supply and distribution of health care personnel with training in medical interpretation in underserved communities of Massachusetts.
-We place particular emphasis on ensuring that primary health care services are accessible to those with limited English language skills, as required by law.
+By training a wide range of healthcare professionals and medical office staff through our Fundamentals of Medical Interpreting course, we increase the supply and distribution of healthcare personnel with training in medical interpretation in underserved communities of Massachusetts.
+We place particular emphasis on ensuring that primary healthcare services are accessible to those with limited English language skills, as required by law.

 Our courses create career opportunities within underserved communities.
 By developing medical interpreting skills, bilingual individuals may have opportunities to receive differential pay for their interpreting services or to advance in their careers.